projecthustle/projecthustle.github.io/_posts/learning/2021-10-25-car-template.md

 category: productivity
 ---

-[Here](https://docs.google.com/spreadsheets/d/1vybhNtZk_Sz-jh9-NpJ7mi3c7d9Xn0_McAd9qwHbH2o/edit#gid=868590249), you can find a link to a set of templates to calculate:
+<a href="https://docs.google.com/spreadsheets/d/1vybhNtZk_Sz-jh9-NpJ7mi3c7d9Xn0_McAd9qwHbH2o/edit#gid=868590249" target="_blank">Here</a>, you can find a link to a set of templates to calculate:
 * How much you'll save or spend, upgrading to a new car, compared to your old car
 * A template for contacting dealerships
 * Multiple analysis formats you can use to decide whether to upgrade your car or not